 Figure 5.2.2.6.2-1: DetermineLocation Request

-1. The NF Service Consumer shall send an HTTP POST request to the resource URI associated with the "location-measure" custom operation.
+1. The NF Service Consumer shall send an HTTP POST request to the resource URI associated with the "measure-location" custom operation.
 The request body shall include target UE cell ID and may include the Pre-calculated location of target UE.

 2a.
 On success, "200 OK" shall be returned.
 The response body shall contain the parameters related to the location measurements of the PRU and the known location of the associated PRU.